scolecite/mica-gd355/lectures/proj-parametric-design.md

 -----

-- build a visual system using parameters
+- build a visual system using parameters (clear and obvious, abstract, generate from)
 - map data to visual
 - test (w/new data)
 - adjust the rules, range (make it adaptable, flexible)
 - repeat and iterate.
 - export

+## Examples
+-